shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Close (35 ft.)
 			Components: V, S
 			SR: No
+			Effect:
-			Effect: You point your finger at an object and can lift it and move it at will from a distance.
+				You point your finger at an object and can lift it and move it at will from a distance.
 			Target: One nonmagical, unattended object weighing up to 5 lbs.

 		Mending (Transmutation)
 			Saves: Will negates (harmless, object)
 			DC: 16
-			Casting: 10 minutes
+			Casting: 11 minutes
 			Duration: Instantaneous
 			Range: 10 ft.
 			Components: V, S
 			SR: Yes (harmless, object)
 			Effect:
 				This spell repairs damaged objects, restoring 1d4 hit points to the object.
 If the object has the broken condition, this condition is removed if the object is restored to at least half its original hit points.
 All of the pieces of an object must be present for this spell to function.
 Magic items can be repaired by this spell, but you must have a caster level equal to or higher than that of the object.
-Magic items that are destroyed (at 0 hit points or less) can be repaired with this spell, but this spell does not restore their magic abilities.
-This spell does not affect creatures (including constructs).
+Magic items that are destroyed (at 0 hit points or less) can be repaired with this spell, but this spell does not restore their magic abilities.This spell does not affect creatures (including constructs).
 This spell has no effect on objects that have been warped or otherwise transmuted, but it can still repair damage done to such items.
 			Target: One object of up to 8 lb.

 		Message (Transmutation)